P. V. Sindhu clinches maiden gold in Commonwealth Games 2022 badminton final

 Michelle did come up with two consecutive backhand winners for 14-17 but Sindhu bagged the first game with a swat shot on the Candian’s body.

-The Hyderabadi took a 4-2 lead in the second with a brilliant retrieve off her body and was cruising 11-6 at the interval.
+The Hyderabad based shuttler took a 4-2 lead in the second with a brilliant retrieve off her body and was cruising 11-6 at the interval.

 The crowd sensed a comeback from Michelle who won the longest rally of the match with a forehand winner.
 Sindhu however shut the door on her and completed a fine win with a cross court winner.